A little history of Bergues belfry

-Near Dunkerque, here's the tallest belfry in Northern France, with 55 metres high!
-Some historians said it was raised by the Spanish, during war in the 16th century.
+Historians used to say it was raised by the Spanish, during wars in the 16th century.
 Nowadays, we know it’s wrong, but we still don’t know when and by who our building was raised...